FullEnrich vs. Clay Comparison

 Clay offers intent signals through third-party integrations (Demandbase, Dealfront, Identity Matrix) and custom signal logic via Claygent.

 You can build workflows that monitor job changes, website visits, social mentions, and technology changes.
 But assembling these signals from separate providers introduces latency, inconsistency, and additional credit costs.
 The signals also remain disconnected from your deal history.
-Clay doesn't know which signal patterns have led to closed deals in your business.
+Clay does not know which signal patterns have led to closed deals in your business.

 ZoomInfo's Buyer Intent tracks signals from 210 million IP-to-Organization pairings and 6 trillion+ new keyword-to-device pairings sourced monthly.
 Guided Intent, exclusive to ZoomInfo, identifies topics historically correlated with deal success in your specific business rather than requiring you to guess which keywords matter.
 WebSights resolves anonymous website traffic to companies and buying team members with direct contact info.

 These signals feed into the GTM Context Graph alongside your CRM and conversation data, producing recommendations grounded in your actual win patterns.
-That closed-loop intelligence (what signal combinations predict your wins, not wins in general) is something no enrichment-only tool can approximate.
+That closed-loop intelligence -- what signal combinations predict your wins, not wins in general -- is something no enrichment-only tool can approximate.

 CRM integration and execution readiness